ChoiJiOne/vulkan-tutorial-vertex-buffers/1.DrawingATriangle/1.1.Setup/1.1.5.LogicalDeviceAndQueues/README.md

-# Setup: Logical device and queues
+# Logical device and queues

 ## Introduction